bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 - :bulb: A callback function set on a property with  has to return true to trigger the refresh of the displayed properties (no new call to `script_properties`)
 - If another property or data setting is modified per script, e.g. in `script_update`, then its callback is not triggered automatically, use [`obs_properties_apply_settings`](https://obsproject.com/docs/reference-properties.html#c.obs_properties_apply_settings) to trigger all callbacks (e.g. in `script_update` with a properties object saved in a global variable in `script_properties`)

-### Other script management operations
+### Global script functions call sequence for other operations

-The other operations available on the _Scripts_ window trigger more complex sequences (described in this section as in OBS v26.1, the behavior may change in the future).
+The management operations available on the _Scripts_ window trigger more complex sequences (described in this section as in OBS v26.1, the behavior may change in the future).

 Adding a script: